Skip to content

 A toolkit has been developed by Health Improvement Scotland (HIS).
 It offers multi-agency guidance to all multi-agency practitioners in respect of a sudden and unexpected death in infancy.

-Support and guidance in relation to Human (including Child) Trafficking and Exploitation can be found on the Human Trafficking webpage.
+Support and guidance in relation to Human (including Child) Trafficking and Exploitation can be found at Scottish Government: Human trafficking.

 People who work with children and young people throughout East Ayrshire can access a variety of child protection training opportunities.